kx-Huang/mumsh/README.md

   - `mumsh.h`
   - `io.h`
   - `parser.h`
-  - `process.h`: store global varbles for jobs only regarding process
+  - `process.h`: store global variables regarding process
-  - `data.h`: store extern global varibles for read/parse/execute loop
+  - `data.h`: store extern global variables regarding read/parse/execute loop
 - makefile
   - used for quick build and clean of executable file

----

 ## 1. Build and Run `mumsh`

 - build: `$ make`
 - run: `$ ./mumsh`

 If everything is normal, we can see in the terminal `mumsh $ `, which indicates that `mumsh` is up and running, waiting for our input.

----

 ## 2. Play with `mumsh`